GrrrDog/TLS-Redirection/README.md

 - SSLv3 (no SNI)**
 - HTTP/2 connection sharing**

-*CN - Chrome hasn't supported CN field since 58*
+* - Chrome hasn't supported CN field since 58

 ** - depends on configuration of web server and browser